butellicarlo/RESTful-Web-service/README.md

 # RESTful-Web-service
-web service that can be queried by other parties
+A simple Web service that can be queried by other parties by using curl.

 Requirements for RESTful web service:
 - python 2.5+
 - sqlite3

+> pip install sqlite3
+- pysqlite

+> pip install pysqlite
 - flask

+> pip install Flask

 Procedure to set up: